Synergy between human expertise and artificial intelligence for better health care.

 This work uses a combined object detection and image classification architecture on intraoral radiographs to estimate periodontal stability, which traditionally requires both clinical and radiographic examination, from radiographic signal alone.
 The model uses single tooth-level results to estimate periodontal stability at the patient level.

-A machine learning model that diagnoses jaw cysts and determines whether a tooth is involved.
+Machine learning models that diagnose jaw cysts and determine whether a tooth is involved.

-In this international collaboration between twenty researchers from ten countries, we developed a machine learning model that diagnoses jaw cysts and classifies them into odontogenic (i.e., a tooth is involved) and non-odontogenic lesions, thereby aiding the surgical treatment planning process.
-The model achieved higher diagnostic performance than the human control group.
+In this international collaboration between twenty researchers from ten countries, we developed a machine learning workflow that diagnoses jaw cysts and classifies them into odontogenic (i.e., a tooth is involved) and non-odontogenic lesions, thereby aiding the surgical treatment planning process.
+The models achieved higher diagnostic performance than the international human control group.

 Postoperative neuropathy is one of the most severe complications of wisdom tooth removal, a routine procedure in oral surgery.
 In this work, we developed the first prediction model that not only uses advanced penalized regression to identify risk factors but provides individual odds that a given patient will experience postoperative neuropathy.